peardeck/peardeck-uikit/docs/TOOLS.md

 ## [Lerna](https://lerna.js.org/)

-Lerna works on top of Yarn Workspaces to provide some useful utility commands and additional functionality.
+Lerna works on top of Yarn Workspaces to provide some useful utility commands and additional functionality, particulary around publishing packages within the monorepo.
 For example:

 - Commands are run concurrently by default (while taking into account dependencies between packages)